plechoss/EE-559/README.md

 # EE-559
-This is a repository for the two projects in the 2019 Deep Learning (EE-559) course at EPFL
+This is a repository for the two mini-projects in the 2019 fall Deep Learning (EE-559) course at EPFL